ids-s1-21/project-CPL/proposal/proposal.md

     ## 7 Archery           1
     ## 8 Bobsleigh         1

+This is the number of medals the athletes (from age 50 to 54) got by sport.

 ``` r
 olympics %>%
   filter(age > 50, age < 54 ) %>%